 The final report and its conclusions, including recommendations, of the Review Panel shall be communicated by the Panel Chair to SPRFMO Members and CNCPs and to the Chairpersons of the Scientific Committee (SC), the Compliance and Technical Committee (CTC) and the Financial and Administrative Committee (FAC) at the latest 50 days in advance of the 2019 annual meeting.

-The SC, CTC and FAC shall report to the Commission the results of their discussions on this issue, including their plans for addressing any of the recommendations made by the performance review and tracking progress in that regard.
-The SC will report its discussions to the 2020 annual meeting.
+The SC, CTC and FAC shall consider the report during their meetings and report to the Commission plans for addressing any of the recommendations made by the performance review and tracking progress in that regard (the SC will report at the 2020 annual meeting).

 The final report and the conclusions shall be placed on the SPRFMO website.